AngelCastilloB/biglup-ecommerce/README.md

 meteor
 ```

+## Ide config

+### Tslint
+To add tslint support for development, the tslint executable must be installed: `npm i -g tslint` and in _Webstorm_ check
+the settings in: **file > settings > Languages and Frameworks > Typescript > Tslint** and check enable,
+after that, search the tslint package in your global npm packages folder and select the tslint folder
+(for example: ~/.npm-packages/lib/node_modules/tslint) then, check _configuration file_ as the local tslint.json file
+in the repository instead of search for tslint.

+### Coding Style

+Editor config should be enabled by your prefered Ide, in Webstorm, this is done automagically.

+To add an existing Webstorm coding style go to **file > settings > editor > coding style** and click **manage > import**
+to add an XML file containing pre existing rules to automatically reformat code (defaults to `crl + shift + L`) according
+to the predefined coding styles conventions.

 # Features
 ### Store Front End Features
 *  Single page web app (SPA) created using AngularJS2, Meteor, NodeJS and MongoDB